 Detailed methodology and software: The estimates of developing and dying from cancer are implemented in DevCan (Probablity of DEVeloping or dying from CANcer software).
-More details on the software, various databases, and the methodology can be found at http://srab.cancer.gov/devcan/.
+More details on the software, various databases, and the methodology can be found at http://surveillance.cancer.gov/devcan/.

-U.S. CANCER DEATH RATES BY STATE
+US CANCER DEATH RATES BY STATE